sportsdunia logo

 The Rose Bowl ground is located in Southampton (Image credits: England Cricket official X account/@englandcricket)

-The Rose Bowl (Ageas Bowl), Southampton is a modern Cricket Stadium in England with a capacity of 25,000 (including temporary seating).
-With boundaries ranging from 220 to 240 feet, it has hosted over 10 Test matches, 30+ ODIs, and 15+ T20Is.
-Its most iconic moment came in 2021, when it was selected to host the inaugural World Test Championship Final between India and New Zealand.
+The Rose Bowl (Ageas Bowl), Southampton, is a modern cricket stadium with a capacity of 6,500 (20,000 with temporary seating).
+With boundaries ranging from 67-78 meters, it has hosted over 7 Test matches, 38 ODIs, and 18 T20Is.
+Its most iconic moment came in 2021, when it was selected to host the inaugural World Test Championship Final between India and New Zealand, where star players like Virat Kohli, Kane Williamson, etc, were taking part.
 What sets this venue apart is its sleek, modern design, featuring a hotel seamlessly integrated into the stadium complex.
 Established in 2001, this stadium is the first of its kind in English cricket.

 Straight Boundary74–78 m